franckmartinaux/capsos_lic_mgt/README.md

     ```sh
     ./addUser.exe <user> <password> <licenseExpiracyDate>
     ```
-    Password will be using the bcrypt hashing method
+    The password will be using the bcrypt hashing method

-- To modify the expiracy date of a user license
+- To modify the expiry date of a user license
     ```sh
     ./modifyUser.exe <user> <licenseExpiracyDate>
     ```

-- To update license's status (it will be done automatically everyday at midnight)
+- To update license's status (it will be done automatically every day at midnight)
     ```sh
     ./updateDatabase.exe
     ```